 Ease of Use

 One of the main improvements in FSX: Steam Edition is that the game itself is so much easier to use.
 Running through the powerful Steam platform, you’ll be able to fire up the flight simulator and choose from more than 24,000 airports that will give you the springboard for an exciting flight.
-Taking away a lot of the difficulty that made even getting into the game hard for newbies, this is the easiest to use flight simulator release to date.
-Dovetail done a great job of making it accessible, similar to their own releases in the train simulation department.
+Taking away a lot of the difficulty that made even getting into the game hard for newbies, this is the easiest-to-use flight simulator release to date.
+Dovetail did a great job of making it accessible, similar to their own releases in the train simulation department.

 There’s nothing easy about actually playing FSX – you can load it up in a matter of seconds and be in the air - the real challenges start when you are dealing with the actual aircraft!